xl-s/ShallowLearning/report.md

 ### 2.3 Choice of Optimiser
 Initially, we used the Adam optimiser as it is the "default" choice in deep learning models.
 However, we realised that Adam did not generalise well and resulted in overfitting quite quickly.

-Reading pyTorch's documentation, we found that ```torch.optim.AdamW``` could alleviate overfitting by implementing a weight decay parameter that penalises the magnitude of weights.
+From the pyTorch documentation and readings, we found that ```torch.optim.AdamW```  could alleviate overfitting by implementing a weight decay parameter that penalises the magnitude of weights (Graetz, 2020).
 This restricts the weights from becoming too large.

 Hyperparameters Learning Rate (LR) and Weight Decay (WD) of the AdamW optimiser was tuned separately for each classifier.
 This was done by changing the value of the hyperparameter while holding all other factors constant.
 The model was trained for 8 epochs and the last 4 values of each performance metric was averaged to obtain the final performance of the model for that hyperparameter value.